panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 greetDefParam(); // => "Martians, Welcome!"
 ```

 `who` parameter has a default value `'Martians'`.
-In such case you must keep the pair of parenthesis around the single parameter: `(who = 'Martians')`.
+In such a case, you must keep the pair of parentheses around the single parameter: `(who = 'Martians')`.

 ### 2.2 Be aware of param destructuring

-The same applies to destructring a parameter: don't skip the parameters parenthesis.
+The same applies to destructuring a parameter: keep the parameters parentheses.

 ```javascript
 const greetDestruct = ({ who }) => {